-- Satisfactory completion of all supervised practice rotations, planned hours, and experiences as evaluated by ND program director, college faculty and preceptors - Achieving competence in Nutrition Diagnostics as measured by the program concentration specific nutrition diagnostic competency - Attendance at all required internship/program meetings and planned experiences. - Satisfactory completion of all courses required in the ND-DI plan of study, defined as an earned grade of 70% or higher - A cumulative graduate GPA of 2.7 or greater in the required ND courses. - Completion of all other degree requirements - Successful passing of ND-DI Comprehensive Exams requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
-For more information about this requirement visit CDR's website: https://www.cdrnet.org/graduatedegree.
+- Submission of official transcripts showing evidence of a conferred Master's degree. - Satisfactory completion of all supervised practice rotations, planned hours, and experiences as evaluated by ND program director, college faculty and preceptors

+- Attendance at all required internship/program meetings and planned experiences. - Satisfactory completion of all courses required in the ND-DI plan of study, defined as an earned grade of 70% or higher - A cumulative graduate GPA of 2.7 or greater in the required ND courses. - Completion of all other degree requirements - Successful passing of ND-DI Comprehensive Exams - Absence of any Cox College business account holds.